Determining A Child's Eligibility for Early Intervention Services RemotelyUpdated March 8, 2021, 2:47 PM

 - Promoting Positive Outcomes for Children With Disabilities: Recommendations for Curriculum, Assessment, and Program Evaluation (2007, DEC)

 - Observation and Assessment (2020): In this book, Gina Peterson and Emily Elam provide an overview of general content about effective and authentic assessment.
-On page 40, there are also rich descriptions about using running records to record observations.
+In section 3.4, there are also rich descriptions about using running records to record observations.

 To suggest additional resources, or provide comments, contact email@example.com

-The contents of this page were developed under a grant from the U.S. Department of Education, #H373Z120002, and a cooperative agreement, #H326P170001, from the Office of Special Education Programs, U.S. Department of Education.
+The contents of this product were developed under grants from the U.S. Department of Education, #H373Z190002 and #H326P170001.
 However, those contents do not necessarily represent the policy of the U.S. Department of Education, and you should not assume endorsement by the Federal Government.
-DaSy Center Project Officers: Meredith Miceli and Richelle Davis, ECTA Center Project Officer: Julia Martin Eile
+Project Officers: Meredith Miceli, Amy Bae, and Julia Martin Eile.